lucodealethea/zbpc/README.md

 # zbpc

 Some utilities for BPC, namely a generic hierarchy browser - ZBPC_BROWSE_HIER - to retrieve sub-nodes and base members of any node for any BPC hierarchy combining with member properties and description.
 UI is ALV grid.
+ABAP RTTS ABAP eventually to be be replaced with HANA/new ABAP 753 Hierarchy Functions to allow more transparent consumption.

+BadIs for UJ_CUSTOM_LOGIC Enhancement Spot

+ZCL_BPC_ADBC_CUSTOM_LOGIC:
+BPC DATAMANAGER Logic Script Calling UJ_CUSTOM_LOGIC Badi (ABAP Class via ADBC) to pass SQL string returning BPC Model (CT_DATA like) dataset.
+This implies having DDIC View created (via CDS) on top of BPC Model(InfoCube-750 or aDSO-753 depending on SAP_ABA release ).
+Ideally, Views also Available on BPC Dimensions and BPC Dimension Hierarchies

 BadIs for BPC 10.
 https://answers.sap.com/questions/10904355/usage-of-the-write-back-pre-process-badi.html